You may want to know about studying German methods and tools, that’s why you are here, don’t you?

 That word comes with patience and sacrifice.
 Like mentioned above, if it’s too good, then it won’t be easy.
 I have sweated for it and cried many times while I studied.
 Not from learning, but from loneliness.
 I even asked myself before if it’s worth it, leaving my town and family in order to fulfill my dreams.
 I was only 21 when I left for Manila, a big city, the former capital of the Philippines, and I was this small-town girl, but that never stopped me.
 When I failed the B1 German Examination, I was really frustrated, and it wounded my ego, since I was one of the best in our class, but it gave me a lesson.
 Not to be so complacent.
 Instead of taking it one more time, people advised me to take the higher-level examination.
 I did, and I nailed it.
 I didn’t give up, and I didn’t let feelings of loneliness and frustrations hinder me.

 Those are some attributes and values which had helped me to achieve where I am now.
 I am not saying that I am already successful, but I had achieved something.
-I am in Germany, I speak the language and it’s such an honour sometimes, when some people ask me or assume, that I was born here in Germany.
+I am in Germany, I speak the language and it’s such an honor sometimes when some people ask me or assume, that I was born here in Germany.
 I wouldn’t also say that my German is perfect, but I’m still working on it, and I am still learning too.
-There goes the saying, learning is a lifetime cycle.
-But values don’t matter sometimes if you lack resources to go with them.
+There goes the saying, learning is a life cycle.
+But values don’t sometimes matter if you lack resources to go with them.
 That’s why the list still goes on…

 Although we live in an advanced world right now, books play a big role in learning.
-There are materials in internet where you could just search phrases but it’s also better to have books which explain you the grammatical rules.
-I have favourite books which had helped me learn the language and which I would love to suggest.
+There are materials on the internet where you could just search phrases but it’s also better to have books which explain to you the grammatical rules.
+I have favorite books which had helped me learn the language and which I would love to suggest.